TonyChanhNguyen/DeployFirstApplicationToEKS/content/4-interactPCR/4.1-createdockerhubacc/_index.md

 chapter : false
 pre : " <b> 4.1 </b> "
 ---

-Docker Hub is a container registry built for developers and open source contributors to find, use, and share their container images.
-With Hub, developers can host public repos that can be used for free, or private repos for teams and enterprises.

 1. Access to [DockerHub](https://www.docker.com/products/docker-hub/).
 2. Click on **Sign up** to registry account.
 Then log in to your account.